Teaching and Learning Innovation

 All things teaching and learning

 I'd never really thought of designing, developing and delivering capability development workshops as "teaching" until a Head of School at Auckland wrote me a reference saying I was a great teacher in my own right.
 He'd only every seen me run workshops and it dawned on me that I had been teaching during the literally hundreds of workshops that I had run over the years.
-Right now I'm still running workshops whilst also collaborating on a Faculty Capability Development Strategy.
+Right now I'm still running workshops whilst also teaching into a Graduate Certificate in Teaching and Learning.

 I've worked collaboratively on a significant number of large scale teaching and learning projects over the years.
 At The University of Hong Kong I led a program of work to develop the University's first Massive Open Online Courses.
 At the same time I worked alongside my team to design and develop the courses.
 This is my standard modus operandi - lead and be deeply immersed in the work that needs to be done to deliver a successful project outcome.
 I have maintained this approach at Deakin.